 (b) if any part of the audit is conducted outside Australia — any additional expenses reasonably incurred by the Council relating to that part of the audit.

-(4) A charge under subregulation (3) relating to a compliance monitoring audit on a WA registered provider is payable by that provider.
+(4) A charge under subregulation (3) relating to a compliance audit on a WA registered provider is payable by that provider.

 (5) If a charge payable under subregulation (3) is not paid, the amount of the charge may be recovered in a court of competent jurisdiction as a debt due to the State.

 [Regulation 26A inserted in Gazette 17 Dec 2013 p.
-6225-6.]
+6225-6; amended in Gazette 10 Mar 2015 p.
+832.]

 26B.
 Investigations of complaints

-(1) An inquiry conducted under section 58D of the Act may be in the form of the investigation of a complaint made about compliance with the AQTF by a WA registered provider.
+(1) An inquiry conducted under section 58D of the Act may be in the form of an investigation of a complaint made about compliance by a WA registered provider with the registration standards, the AQF, the conditions of registration or the accreditation standards.

+(2A) A WA registered provider must cooperate with the Council in its conduct of an investigation and provide any relevant information that the Council requests.

-(2) An investigation of a complaint must comply with the National Guidelines for Responding to Complaints about Vocational Education and Training Quality in the National Guidelines for a Registering Body, part of the AQTF.
+(2) The investigation of a complaint must comply with the Standards for VET Regulators to the extent that they relate to investigations of complaints.

 (3) A contravention of subregulation (2) does not affect the validity of the investigation of a complaint if the contravention —